rdforrest/27MHz--Radiometrix-module/README.md

 For TX, Arduino pin D6 connected to the Radiometrix module through a 120 k ohm resistor to protect input.
 For RX, Arduino pin D11 connected to module data output (open collector) with 4.7K ohm pullup to +5v.

 Having trouble getting adequate range (even in air).
 The Rssi software is being used with an Arduino Every and an oLED display while I work on a decent antenna.
-This Rssi display is very useful alog with the audio output.
+This Rssi display is very useful along with the audio output.